TalhaT298/talha-npm/README.md

-# talhatarique
+# talhatarique An npm package for your professional information

-`talhatarique` is an npm package that provides information about Talha Tarique, a Full Stack Developer specializing in building robust web applications from frontend to backend.
-With expertise in technologies such as React.js, Node.js, and MongoDB, I crafts scalable and responsive solutions that meet the demands of modern digital environments.
+## Description:

+This package provides a convenient way to display my professional information, including my name, occupation, company, location, social media links, skills, and experience.

 ## Installation